gbielanski/BinderServiceKata/README.md

 9. Bind onStart
 10. unbind onStop
 11. on button click get random number from service and show toast
-12. show random number on button click
+12. add service to AndroidManifest.xml